-- Reduction in carbon intensity of the portfolio versus the appropriate broad market benchmark. - Reduction in fossil fuel involvement of the portfolio versus the appropriate broad market benchmark.
+- > Reduction in carbon intensity of the portfolio versus the appropriate broad market benchmark. - Reduction in fossil fuel involvement of the portfolio versus the appropriate broad market benchmark.

-means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in a economic activity that contributes to an environmental or social environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.